 Test out the concept with your dog

 Camping can be a drastic change for your dog, and it may be unsettling.
 You might want to do what I did, test run in the backyard.
 You can set up your tent, get things the way they will be when you actually go camping and then sleep in the tent for that night with your dog there.
+You will want to use a tent that your dog is comfy with, I have a list of the best tents for camping with dogs that you can take a read through.
+Anything that has enough space and a dedicated area for your dog is fine though.

 The test run gives your dog a chance to get used to the situation and gives you the safety net of being literally on your doorstep.
 This is the best time to test out different sleeping situations, what works and what doesn’t.
 It is also good to note if your dog will even sleep and rest in the tent or if it’s just too daunting.